nealol/lilith-docs/commands.md

 This command is one of the most useful in Lilith.
 It will simply run the play command for the game you are in/were just in and elimiate the need for you to memorize several long commands and have them copied to your clipboard.

+## /nh
+`/nh <target>`
+This command allows you to see the namehistory of the targetted player; this includes all of their previous igns as well as the dates they were changed on.

 ## /lreload
 `/lreload`